AwkwardTurtle42/AwkwardTurtle42.github.io/Classes.markdown

 *   3 Grit
-*   Your Archive (_bulky_): You may take a day to record a new Topic of information into your archive from some source of knowledge (library, archive, storyteller, elder).
-You may use your Deep Lore ability on any Topic contained in your archive, but only after taking the time to look it up.
+*   Your Archive (_bulky_): Acts as a Grimoire in addition to storing your knowledge.
+You may take a day to record a new Topic of information into your archive from a library, archive, elder, or othe rsource of knowldge.
+Deep Lore works with any Topic contained in your archive.
 *   Wire Rimmed Reading Glasses
 *   Knife-Pen (d6) and Ink
 *   A _knack_ you picked up during your studies.